SoarGroup/SoarGroup.github.io/docs/reference/cli/cmd_chunk.md

 which the logic leads to multiple matches, which leads to results being created multiple times in the same decision cycle.

-## Settings that Alter the Mechanisms that EBC Uses
+## Settings that Alter the Mechanisms that EBBS Uses

 ### chunk add-osk